Newborn baby ‘stable’ the day before dying following an infection, probe hears

 Sophia was born at the Royal Alexandra Hospital in Paisley, Renfrewshire, on March 31 2017.

-The inquiry heard that following her birth Sophia had difficulty breathing and a possible heart issue, so she was transferred to the neonatal intensive care unit (NICU) at the RHC.
+The inquiry at Glasgow Sheriff Court heard that following her birth Sophia had difficulty breathing and a possible heart issue, so she was transferred to the neonatal intensive care unit (NICU) at the RHC.

 There she was placed in an incubator with one-on-one nursing care and a “raft of machinery” next to her cot.